frieda-huang/DesignPatterns/README.md

-# Design Patterns in Python and Rust
+# Design Patterns in Python

 The purpose of this repo is to study for csye7230 midterm